Luar77/Project-Remix-Texture-Pack/pack/README.md

 ufo 40:
 - By Sharkcrome.
+- Reference to an enemy from the TD game Radiant Defense.
-- In collaboration with Dibbj.
+  In collaboration with Dibbj.

 ufo 41:
 - By Aleiz21.